About Time (2013 film): Plot

 Tim Lake grows up in Cornwall with his father James, mother Mary, uncle Desmond, and younger sister Katherine ("Kit Kat").
 The morning after a less-than-great New Year’s Eve party, James tells Tim that the men of their family can travel back in time to moments they have lived before.
 Tim tests this by going back to the previous night’s party and changing a few events.
-When he returns, James discourages him from using his gift to acquire money or fame, and Tim decides to use it to improve his love life.
+When he returns, James discourages him from using his gift to acquire money or fame, due to the boredom felt by other family members.
+Tim decides to use it to improve his love life.

 The following summer, Kit Kat's friend Charlotte visits.
 Although instantly smitten, Tim waits until the last day to tell her; she tells him he should have told her earlier.
 Tim travels back in time to tell Charlotte in the middle of the holiday, but she suggests he wait until her last day.
 Heartbroken, he realises that she is uninterested in him and time travel cannot change anyone's mind.

 Tim moves to London to pursue a career as a lawyer, initially living with his father's acquaintance Harry, a playwright.
 He visits a Dans le Noir restaurant, where he meets Mary, an American who works for a publisher.
 They flirt in the darkness, and she gives Tim her phone number.
 He returns home to a distraught Harry, whose play's opening night has been ruined by an actor forgetting his lines.
 Tim goes back in time to help the actor so the play is a triumph.

 However, when Tim tries to call Mary, he discovers that by going back to help Harry, the evening with her never occurred so he does not have her number.
 Recalling Mary's obsession with Kate Moss, he attends a Kate Moss exhibition every day until he sees Mary.

 Having never met Tim, she is confused but allows him to join her and her friend.
 During lunch, he discovers that she now has a boyfriend.
 Tim goes back to when they met, turning up before the potential boyfriend arrives, and persuades Mary to leave with him.

 Their relationship develops, and Tim moves in with Mary.
 One night, he encounters Charlotte, who is now interested in him, but he turns down the invitation of intimacy as he is in love with Mary.
 Tim returns home and proposes.
 They marry, and shortly afterwards have a baby daughter, Posy.